 - 7.1.
-Local authority approved managed moves are a mechanism for a supported transfer between local schools through the fair access protocol.
 This process seeks to support all parties involved to enable a 'fresh start' and strive for a successful move.
-Managed moves will be appropriate for children where a place has not been sought due to exceptional circumstances (3.17 (k) of the School Admissions Code). - 7.2.
+Fair Access Supported Transfers will be appropriate for children where a place has not been sought due to exceptional circumstances (3.17 (k) of the School Admissions Code). - 7.2.
 Nottingham City Fair Access Protocol considers the following as exceptional circumstances: - 7.2.1.
-Children who are at risk of permanent exclusion where a change in school is felt will have a positive impact on the child, and where the behaviours would be responsive to the usual range of interventions available to schools in Nottingham City. - 7.2.2.
-Children with a history of internal/external support as an early intervention to avoid further exclusions with the full support of parents and child.
+Children who are at risk of permanent exclusion where a change in school is felt will have a positive impact on the child, and where the behaviours would

-- 7.2.3.
+- be responsive to the usual range of interventions available to schools in Nottingham City. - 7.2.2.
+Children with a history of internal/external support as an early intervention to avoid further exclusions with the full support of parents and child. - 7.2.3.
 Children who have significant attendance concerns (less than 70% over a 12 month period), and it is felt that attendance will improve with the opportunity to attend a new school; and services such as educational welfare have been involved to address their attendance concerns. - 7.2.4.
 Children for whom a change of school is necessary because of significant safeguarding concern, supported by relevant professions - 7.3.
-To be considered for a Managed Move, the home school must refer the case to the Fair Access Team using the managed move request form, with supporting information as to why a managed move is being requested.
-Prior to the referral being made, the home school must discuss the matter with parents/carers, and have their agreement that a managed move can be explored.
+To be considered for a Fair Access Supported Transfers, the home school must refer the case to the Fair Access Team using the Fair Access Supported Transfer request form, with supporting information as to why a move is being requested.
+Prior to the referral being made, the home school must discuss the matter with parents/carers, and have their agreement that a Fair Access Supported Transfer can be explored.
 During this discussion, it is expected that the home school will get an indication from parent/carer as to which schools, if any, they would prefer their child to attend.
-Based on the information, the Fair Access Team will determine if a Managed Move meets the exceptional circumstances to be considered through the Fair Access Protocol.
-The home school should continue to provide full-time supervised educational provision whilst a managed move is arranged. - 7.4.
-Parents/carers have a right to submit an in-year application to any school they wish, and do not have to agree to a managed move being considered for their child.
+Based on the information, the Fair Access Team will determine if a case meets the exceptional circumstances to be considered through the Fair Access Protocol.
+The home school should continue to provide full-time supervised educational provision whilst a Fair Access Supported Transfer is arranged. - 7.4.
+Parents/carers have a right to submit an in-year application to any school they wish, and do not have to agree to a Fair Access Supported Transfer being considered for their child.
 If a school receives an in-year application for a child; they must process these applications in accordance with their usual in-year admission procedures.
 They must not refuse to admit a child or process an application on the basis that they may be eligible to be placed via the Fair Access Protocol.
-If a place is available, the receiving school may explore the option of offering this as a managed move; however, this must be with the agreement of the parent/carer and home school.
+If a place is available, the receiving school may explore the option of offering this as a Fair Access Supported Transfer; however, this must be with the agreement of the parent/carer and home school.
 If all parties are not in agreement, the place must be offered as a direct admission. - 7.5.
-Only managed moves brokered through the Fair Access Protocol will be included in fair access support, funding or data.
-Direct pupil funding from the home school will follow the pupil on a sliding scale formula at the point of permanent transfer following a successful Managed Move.
+Only Fair Access Supported Transfers brokered through the Fair Access Protocol will be included in fair access support, funding or data.
+Direct pupil funding from the home school will follow the pupil on a sliding scale formula at the point of permanent transfer following a successful Fair Access Supported Transfers.
 This will not apply for direct admissions. - 7.6.
-Headteachers/Principals should consider reporting periodically to Governors on Managed Moves as with exclusions.
+Headteachers/Principals should consider reporting periodically to Governors on Fair Access Supported Transfers as with exclusions.